Organizing for Healthy Living

 I strongly believe that the environments we live in and the way we manage our time greatly affects our well-being.
 It’s a privilege to come alongside you to help simplify your spaces and schedules, so that you can take a deep breath and live with intentionality.

-Courtney is a proud member of the National Association of Professional Organizers (NAPO) and thus, abides by NAPO’s code of ethics.
+Courtney is a proud member of the National Association of Productivity and Organizing Professionals (NAPO) and thus, abides by NAPO’s code of ethics.

 473 Parkview Drive